Charts components with Map components

 });

-2. In the arcgisChartsDefaultActionSelect event listener's callback function, get the actionId and actionActive properties from the event detail.
+3. In the arcgisChartsDefaultActionSelect event listener's callback function, get the actionId and actionActive properties from the event's detail property.

 Use dark colors for code blocksCopy